 Introduction to Speech Language Pathology

-Speech Language Pathologists (SLPs) are experts in the field of communication and swallowing disorders.
-Their work encompasses a broad range of conditions, including:
+Speech Language Pathologists (SLPs) specialize in treating and preventing communication and swallowing disorders.
+Their research covers a wide variety of conditions including:

 - Speech Sound Disorders: Difficulties with pronunciation and articulation.